You are here

 - Waste management

-The local government area of focus is designed to provide you with a strong foundation in environmental, economic, and community development as well as with practical skills related to policy implementation and evaluation.
+The local government concentration is designed to provide you with a strong foundation in environmental, economic, and community development as well as with practical skills related to policy implementation and evaluation.
 You will explore topics such as ethics, organization development, intergovernmental relations, and budgeting concepts and techniques.
 Coursework also examines current trends in environmental policy and administration.

 Students who want to pursue a concentration in local government must at least 9 credits from the listing of electives below or other elective courses as approved by your Academic Advisor:

 - PUBA 752 Productivity Improvement in Local Government - 3 credit hours (online)

-The faculty advisor for the local government focus area is Kim Nelson.
+The faculty advisor for the local government concentration area is Kim Nelson.
 Nelson’s areas of expertise include local government management, form of government, and innovation in local government.